 Loss given default (LGD) is the amount of probable loss in the event of a default.
 For stage 1 and 2 exposures, the Group uses external comparative information to assess LGDs as it has insufficient observations and data to derive its own statistically significant LGDs based on an analysis of the Group's portfolio.
-For this reason, the Group bases its determination of LGD on the regulatory loss given default.
+For this reason, the Group bases its determination of LGD on the regulatory loss given default, which is back-tested on the number of observations available.
 The Group uses a 0% LGD for the secured part of the exposure.
 For LGDs assigned to the whole exposure (secured and unsecured), the Group applies a minimum LGD of 15%, i.e. for every receivable the Group tests whether the overall LGD ratio for every receivable is at least 15%, and, where this is not the case, the Group adjusts the calculation and recalculates the expected credit losses with 15% LGD assigned to the whole exposure.
 This way, the Group estimates non-zero expected losses even for fully secured loans.
 These expected losses translate risks related to collateral realisation, which cannot be recognised by other methods.